senseofsteph/SocialSesh/README.md

 #### 2.0

 - Users can select which events they want to attend
-- Attendee text message confirmation to user who created the event
+- Attendee text message confirmation sent to user who created the event

 #### 3.0